The Moravian capital of Brno is the second-largest city in the Czech Republic and the gateway to the fertile vineyards of South Moravia.

 What to See in Brno

-A dominant feature of Brno is the Gothic Cathedral of SS Peter and Paul on Petrov Hill, which is linked to several legends and which saved the city from the Swedish army during the Thirty Years War. Špilberk fortress rises up to the sky opposite the cathedral, formerly a highly feared prison, which is now used as a museum and gallery.
+A dominant feature of Brno is the Gothic Cathedral of SS Peter and Paul on Petrov Hill, which is linked to several legends and which saved the city from the Swedish army during the Thirty Years War. Špilberk fortress rises to the sky opposite the cathedral, formerly a highly feared prison, now used as a museum and gallery.

 As in any other big Czech city, the largest Moravian city offers theatres (Mahen Theatre in Brno was the first building in the world to use Edison’s electric lamps), museums, shopping malls, cinemas and clubs and even a zoo.
 Brno is well known for the World Moto Grand Prix Brno.